How to Negotiate Medical Bills in Collections [7-Step Playbook]

 Step 6: What Shows on Credit and When to Escalate

-• ✓ Medical debts under $500 no longer reported
+• ✓ Medical debts under $500 are not reported

-• ✓ 1-year grace period before any medical debt appears (was 6 months)
+• ✓ 1-year grace period before any medical debt appears on your report

-• ✓ Paid medical collections removed from reports immediately
+• ✓ Paid medical collections are removed immediately

-• ✓ Medical debt has less impact on newer credit scores
+• ✓ Medical debt has less weight in newer credit scoring models

 When to Consider Legal Help